patricksyoussef/PersonalWebsiteV2/src/content/supplements/hero.md

-I solve real-world problems at the intersection of engineering and technology, driven by a fascination with how thoughtful design can shape the future.
+Hey, I’m Patrick 👋 I create systems that are intuitive and meaningful, tackling real-world challenges along the way.

-Right now, I’m at Rivian, where I develop simulations to guide autonomous vehicles through the complexities of the real world.
-Before this, I worked on Crew Dragon’s flight simulations at SpaceX, building tools that helped ensure safe journeys beyond Earth’s atmosphere.
+Previously, I developed simulation software @ SpaceX, supporting the first private crewed missions to the ISS.

-Whether it’s training AI models, mentoring the next generation of engineers, or designing better tools for exploration, I’m drawn to projects that are equal parts ambitious and meaningful.
+Currently, I’m an Autonomy Software Engineer II @ Rivian, building tools to scale simulations and provide insights.

-Beyond the screen, I enjoy running, brewing the perfect cup of coffee, and diving deep into the details of whatever’s caught my curiosity that week.
-If you’re also curious about building something impactful, I’d love to connect.
+Beyond the screen, I’m perfecting my coffee, running, or diving into projects that pique my interest and growth.